 For GMAIL service you don't need to do it - we use OAuth 2.0 authentication that asks you to login to GMAIL and handles all of these.

-Certificate is a powerful tool to protect your messages.
-It allows using a full power of a 256-bit key.
+A certificate is a powerful tool to protect your messages.
+It allows using the full power of a 256-bit key.

-For every of your contacts you can set up a certificate.
+For each of your contacts, you can set up a certificate.
 This certificate is stored locally on your device.
-To store it safe, it is encrypted with a password, so when you send or receive a message from a person on your contact list, you need to enter that password, decrypt a certificate and use it to access a message.
+To keep it safe, SenseMail writes the certificate encrypted with a password.
+So when you send or receive a message from a person on your contact list, you need to enter that password, decrypt a certificate and use it to access a message.

-To be on a safe side we suggest that you use a unique password for every contact you have, so in case it gets compromised, the other certificates are not.
+To be on the safe side, we suggest that you use a unique password for every contact you have.
+So if one of the keys gets compromised, the others are not.

-You can easily change a password for a certificate, just re-save it and enter a new password.
+You can easily change a password for a certificate.
+Simply re-save it with a new password.

 Setting up a certificate is quite straightforward.